 One thing I’ve tried to do since having kids is start and maintain food traditions.
 For most of my parenting years, we’ve lived far away from family (though that just changed, which is exciting!), so we always had to make our own holiday fun.

 The nourishing pancakes have fiber, protein, and complex carbs, and aren’t too sweet.
 They have a hefty dose of cocoa flavor, so they tend to make everyone happy.

 They walk the line between nutritious and indulgent and are a favorite weekend breakfast in our house…whether we make them as heart shapes or just as regular circles.
 They are so good topped with whipped cream, berries, maple syrup…whatever you prefer.

 Ingredients You Need

 - Whole wheat flour: This provides a nutritious base for the batter and bakes up fluffy and light.

 - Cocoa powder, sifted: I usually sift the cocoa powder to remove any little lumps of cocoa powder.
 I use SACO, Hershey’s Special Dark, or Trader Joe’s brand.

 - Milk: You can use dairy or unsweetened plain nondairy, so use the one you prefer.

 - Vanilla extract

 - Melted butter or neutral oil for the batter and for cooking.
 This will help ensure the pancakes don’t stick to your pan or griddle.

 TIP: Swap in nondairy milk and oil to make these dairy-free.
 Use gluten-free flour blend to make them without gluten.

 Here’s a look at the process involved in making this breakfast recipe so you know what to expect.
-Scroll down to the bottom of the post for the full information.
+Scroll down to the bottom of the post for the full recipe including the amounts and the timing.

 - Mix the wet ingredients in a bowl.